Chart Color Schemes

 Recent residential development output has been above average within Bright - Mount Beauty when compared nationally

-Mount Beauty has approved approximately 47 residential properties annually.
-Over the past five financial years, from FY21 to FY25238 homes were approved, with an additional 12 approvals in FY26 so far.
-On average, around 1.5 people have moved to the area per dwelling built over these five years.
-However, this figure has decreased to 0.6 people per dwelling over the past two financial years.
+Mount Beauty has seen approximately 47 residential properties approved annually.
+Over the past five financial years, from FY-21 to FY-25, around 238 homes were approved, with an additional 12 approved so far in FY-26.
+On average, about 1.5 people moved to the area each year for every dwelling built during these years.
+However, this figure has decreased to 0.6 people per dwelling over the past two financial years, indicating improved supply availability.

-The average construction value of development projects is $491,000, indicating a focus on premium market properties.
-This year alone, $4.7 million in commercial approvals have been registered.
-Compared to other Victorian areas, Mount Beauty has about three-quarters the rate of new dwelling approvals per person and ranks among the 69th percentile nationally.
+The average construction value of development projects is around $491,000, suggesting a focus on premium market properties.
+This financial year alone, $4.7 million in commercial approvals have been registered.
+Compared to other Victorian areas, Mount Beauty has about three-quarters the rate of new dwelling approvals per person and ranks among the 68th percentile nationally.

 Frequently Asked Questions - Development